1998 United States embassy bombings: Motivation and preparation

 In June 1998, KK Mohamed rented House 213 in the Illala district of Dar es Salaam, about 4 miles from the U.S. embassy.
 A white Suzuki Samurai was used to haul bomb components, hidden in rice sacks, to House 213.

 In both Nairobi and Dar es Salaam, Mohammed Odeh supervised construction of two very large 900 kg destructive devices.
 The Nairobi bomb was made of 400 to 500 cylinders of TNT (about the size of drink cans), ammonium nitrate, aluminum powder, and detonating cord.
 The explosives were packed into twenty specially designed wooden crates that were sealed and then placed in the bed of the trucks.
 Muhsin Musa Matwalli Atwah ran a wire from the bomb to a set of batteries in the back of the truck cab and then to a detonator switch beneath the dashboard.
 The Dar es Salaam bomb was of slightly different construction: the TNT was attached to fifteen oxygen tanks and gas canisters and was surrounded with four bags of ammonium nitrate fertilizer and some sandbags to tamp and direct the blast.

-The bombings were scheduled for August 7, the eighth anniversary of the arrival of U.S. troops in Saudi Arabia during the early stages of the Persian Gulf War, likely a choice by Osama bin Laden.
+The bombings were scheduled for August 7, the eighth anniversary of the arrival of U.S. troops in Saudi Arabia during the early stages of the Persian Gulf War, likely a choice by bin Laden.

 When bin Laden's bodyguard asked him after the attacks whether so many victims were really necessary, he replied referring to al-Qaeda's 1996 and 1998 fatwas declaring war on America and Israel: "We warned the whole world what would happen to the friends of America.
 We weren't responsible for any victims from the minute we warned those countries."